hpi-schul-cloud/schulcloud-documentation/docs/tldraw-server/Technical details.md

    - **Step 3: Retrieving Saved Data**
      - When a user returns to the drawing session or opens the application at a later time, the application queries **S3** for the last saved canvas snapshot.
      - Once retrieved, the snapshot is loaded back into the application, allowing users to continue editing from where they left off.
-     - Y-Redis can be used in the background to ensure that any new changes made by users are synchronized in real time while they are working on the canvas.
+     - Redis can be used in the background to ensure that any new changes made by users are synchronized in real time while they are working on the canvas.

 6. **Scalability and Fault Tolerance:**
-   - **Redis Scaling**: As more users join the session, Redis allows scaling horizontally, ensuring that updates are propagated quickly to all connected clients.
+   - **Redis Scaling**: As we are using Valkey, by default there will only be one primary Valkey instance and we will have two replica instances ready to jump in once the primary instance fails.
+But these two replica sets make sure, that Valkey is always available.
    - **S3 Scaling**: S3 is designed to scale automatically and handle large amounts of storage without performance degradation.
 This makes it ideal for storing large or numerous drawing assets, like high-resolution images or full snapshots of large canvases.

-### Benefits of Using Y-Redis and S3 Together:

-- **Real-time Collaboration**: Y-Redis ensures that changes made by users are immediately reflected for all participants, enabling fluid collaboration on the canvas.
-- **Persistence**: S3 provides long-term storage for the canvas and drawing data, allowing for version control, backups, and recovery in case of unexpected disruptions.
-- **Scalability**: Redis handles real-time data synchronization efficiently, even with a large number of concurrent users.
-S3 handles large files and assets without requiring custom infrastructure management.
-- **Separation of Concerns**: Redis is optimized for fast, real-time data synchronization, while S3 handles large-scale, persistent storage, allowing tldraw to leverage both for different aspects of the application.
+   - **Tldraw-server Scaling**: So far the number of pods the tldraw-server is deployed on is fixed and no load based scaling is applied so far.

 ### Example Scenario: